These Mint M&M Double Chocolate Chip Cookies are a chocolate lovers dream! Perfect for St. Patrick’s Day or when you need a little luck!

 St. Patrick’s Day is right around the corner, so treat the leprechauns in your life to this Double Chocolate Cookies with Minty M&M’s recipe!
 These don’t have to be for St. Patrick’s Day – they are a really delicious dessert for any time of year – but maybe make them on the days when you need a little extra luck.

 Chocolate mint cookies may not be something you see homemade often, but I’m not sure why.
-Mint chocolate is such a classic flavor combination, whenever I make them or my Mint Chocolate Trifle, I get grateful comments from the crowd.
+Mint chocolate is such a classic flavor combination, whenever I make these chewy M&M cookies, I get grateful comments from the crowd.
+Next to eating these M&M’s cookies, that is the best part!

-By the same token, if you have people who aren’t crazy about the mint chocolate combination, you could use regular M&M’s in a few double chocolate cookies.
+By the same token, if you have people who aren’t crazy about the mint chocolate combination, you could use a regular or peanut butter M&M in a few double chocolate cookies.
 The mint in this recipe comes from the minty M&M’s, so you can allow everyone to enjoy their favorites in the way they were hoping.
 That way everybody wins.

-This recipe is vegetarian and nut-free, so a good option as holiday cookies, St. Patrick’s day cookies or even a local bake sale.
+This recipe is vegetarian and nut-free, so a good option as holiday baked cookies, St. Patrick’s day cookies or even for a local bake sale.
+They’re a tasty twist on your classic chocolate chip cookies with the chocolate chip M&M component baked right in.

 Mint M&M Cookies